Last week, a survey was released detailing the sex lives of 54,580 students from 1,764 universities across China — with some interesting results.

 The China Family Planning Association, the China Youth Network, and the Public Health Research Center of Tsinghua University gathered responses from last November to this February.

 The survey doesn’t account for gender identity, noting only that two-thirds of those surveyed were females and one-third male.
-Over 15% of students identified as LGBT+, and 6% were unsure of their sexual orientation.
+Over 15% of students identified as LGBTQ+, while 6% were unsure of their sexual orientation.

 More Than Half of Chinese Millennials “Have No Sex Life” According to New Survey